TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

 with the mainstream's awareness: It feels even more wrong to expose private financial data to the public.

-But especially identity-leveragging web3 apps have now created this trade-off between usability and safety.
+But especially identity-leveraging web3 apps have now created this trade-off between usability and safety.
 Whereas the metadata correlation for using a decentralized exchange is mostly non-problematic: As soon as someone creates a web3 profile in a dapp this technically leaks their metadata and makes their accounts correlatable.

-So yeah: While web2 data and financial data mix well to create signal: It's in the interest of users to expose these signals only to those who appropriate objectives.
+So yeah: While web2 data and financial data mix well to create signal: It's in the interest of users to expose these signals only to those with the appropriate objectives.

-#### Fragmentation is a Big Issue
+#### exec defrag.exe

 But this deliberate fragmentation on the account level is then essentially institutionalized through the multichain paradigm, where not only a careless